Bayesian modelling

 Why should we learn about MCMC ?

-The goal of this course is not to learn the intricacies of MCMC or HMC, but since we will play a lot with Stan, it is important to learn at least conceptually how it works MCMC and HMC.
+The goal of this course is not to learn the intricacies of MCMC or HMC, but since we will play a lot with Stan, it is important to learn at least conceptually how MCMC and HMC work.

 Markov Chain Monte Carlo (MCMC)

 Historically, the developments of MCMC have been intimately linked with the arrival of computers.
-As such, the first developments and applications of MCMC were made during the Los Alamos projects.
+Specifically, the first developments and applications of MCMC were made in the early 1950’s at the Los Alamos laboratory.

 To explain what is an MCMC, let’s imagine that we are interested in understanding how the mallard (Anas platyrhynchos) grows from hatchling to adult.